Sahil001001/WeatherAPP/README.md

 ## Acknowledgments

-- Weather data provided by [Weather API]
+- Weather data provided by [OpenWeatherMap API]
 - Icons and animations inspired by modern weather apps